Bidran/Crunch-Time/README.md

 * [Pixlr](https://pixlr.com/) - To edit the images to fit the theme of the website.

 * [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - To edit the gif and icons to fit website design.

+* [Coolors](https://coolors.co) - To make an image of color palette used on the website.

 ### Languages Used